xy-241/CS-Notes/content/Programming/Pointer.md

 ## Void Pointer
 ---
-- A [[Pointer]] without type aka a pre-defined size
+- A [[Pointer]] without [[Datatype]] aka a pre-defined size
 - Used when we aren't sure what the exact size of a variable like the return type of [[malloc]]
-- We should always try to cast it to a *type* whenever it is possible
+- We should always try to cast it to a specific type whenever it is possible

 ## Rust
 ---